Montgomery is one of the most important historic cities in the United States.

-The gallery features representations of important incidents from the movement with interesting interpretations.
+The gallery features representations of important incidents from the movement with exciting interpretations.

-The place is special for being the world’s first full-color single-lens planetarium.
+The place is notable for being the world’s first full-color single-lens planetarium.

-Visitors can have surreal experiences of outer space because of the cutting-edge audio-visual technology.
+Visitors can have surreal experiences of outer space because of cutting-edge audio-visual technology.

 You can have real-time updates about the Earth as they display satellite data about the planet’s oceans and land.